By Karen A. Soukiasian

 Most dogs diagnosed with “canine autism” are reactive and often lack socialization skills.
 Reactive animals often inherit an anxiety disorder.

 Puppies lacking socialization skills are generally that way because they were removed from their mother and siblings during a vital developmental period of their growth.

 They become reactive because they don’t know how to cope.

-For example, reactive puppies or dogs with sensory avoidance, find it emotionally painful to have even their owners touch them.
+For example, reactive puppies or dogs who experience sensory avoidance find it emotionally painful to have their owners touch them.

 Signs and symptoms of canine autism

 Puppies with canine autism show little interest in interacting with their mother or siblings.
 They also show little interest in playing or eating.